csarron/mdict-analysis/README.rst

 This will creates *oald8.txt* dictionary file and creates a folder *data* for images, pronunciation audio files.

+On Windows, one can also double click it and select the file in the popup dialog.

 Or as a module::

     In [1]: from readmdict import MDX, MDD